jpouellet/SimpleComputerTool/README.md

 ## Notes

-The simulator isn't fully implemented yet, but most of the needed underlaying functionality is there.
+The simulator works but would probably need some optimization for use with larger programs.